thanhnguyen2187/esoterica/README.md

 > (n.) esoteric or highly specialized subjects or publications.

-Or a simple CMS that I created with SimpleCSS, SvelteJS, and Sqlite.
+Or a simple CMS that I created with SvelteJS, and Sqlite.
+A live version at: https://review-truyen-cv.xyz.

 ## Getting Started